MrDrSushi/SPOPSM/README.md

 **SourceName,SourceFolder,WebSiteName,TargetDocumentLibraryTitle,TargetDocumentLibraryURL**
 **Finance,C:\Finance\Docs,/,Finance 2017,FY17**

-The columns in the CSV file are:
+The columns in the .CSV file are the following:

 * **SourceName** = a friendly name for your source, it will be displayed during the migration